John Lithgow: 1972–1995: Rise to prominence

-1980s

-Lithgow voiced the character of Yoda in the National Public Radio adaptations of The Empire Strikes Back and Return of the Jedi.
-He provided narration for the IMAX film Special Effects: Anything Can Happen.

 In 1982 and 1983, Lithgow was nominated for the Academy Award for Best Supporting Actor for his performances as Roberta Muldoon in The World According to Garp and as Sam Burns in Terms of Endearment.
 Both films were screen adaptations of popular novels.
 In 1983, Lithgow appeared in a remake of the classic Twilight Zone episode "Nightmare at 20,000 Feet" in Twilight Zone: The Movie as the paranoid passenger made famous on the television show by William Shatner.
-In an interview with Bill Moyers, Lithgow reveals this role as his favorite of his film career.

-Also in 1983 Lithgow appeared in a minor role in the nuclear apocalypse TV film The Day After.
+In an interview with Bill Moyers, Lithgow revealed this role as his favorite of his film career.
+Also in 1983, Lithgow appeared in a minor role in the nuclear apocalypse television film The Day After.
 In 1984, he starred in the film The Adventures of Buckaroo Banzai Across the 8th Dimension as Dr. Emilio Lizardo / Lord John Whorfin.
 Also in 1984, he starred in 2010: The Year We Make Contact and played a pastor who condemns dancing in Footloose.
 In 1985, he starred opposite Jodie Foster in Mesmerized.
-Also in 1985, he starred in Santa Claus The Movie alongside Dudley Moore.
-In 1986, he starred in The Manhattan Project directed by Marshall Brickman.
+Also in 1985, he starred in Santa Claus: The Movie alongside Dudley Moore.
+In 1986, he starred in The Manhattan Project, directed by Marshall Brickman.
 In 1987, Lithgow starred in the Bigfoot-themed family comedy Harry and the Hendersons.

-In 1985, he starred in Requiem for a Heavyweight written by Rod Serling at the Martin Beck Theatre.
-In 1988 he starred in David Henry Hwang's M. Butterfly alongside BD Wong at the Eugene O'Neill Theatre.
+At the Martin Beck Theatre in 1985, he starred in Requiem for a Heavyweight, written by Rod Serling.
+In 1988, he starred in David Henry Hwang's M. Butterfly alongside BD Wong, at the Eugene O'Neill Theatre.

-In 1986, Lithgow received a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in the episode The Doll of the Amazing Stories anthology series.
-Additionally, Lithgow has been nominated for an Emmy Award for Outstanding Supporting Actor in a Limited Series or a Special for The Day After (1983) and two Emmy Awards for Outstanding Lead Actor in a Miniseries or a Special for Resting Place (1986) and My Brother's Keeper (1995).
+In 1986, Lithgow received a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in the episode "The Doll" of the Amazing Stories anthology series.

+Additionally, Lithgow has been nominated for an Emmy Award for Outstanding Supporting Actor in a Limited Series or a Special for The Day After (1983) and two Emmy Awards for Outstanding Lead Actor in a Miniseries or a Special for Resting Place (1986) and again for My Brother's Keeper (1995).
 Lithgow was approached about playing Dr. Frasier Crane on Cheers, but turned it down.
-Lithgow starred with Jeffrey Tambor in the NBC sitcom Twenty Good Years.